 Adoption is one of the key ways to achieve permanency for a child who is not able to live with their biological parents.
 It is a process which brings together a child with a family and is intended to provide children with security, a sense of belonging and lifelong relationships.
 Adoption is established through a legal process.
 In Ontario, adoptions can be arranged through the child welfare system or Children’s Aid Societies, private adoption agencies and international adoption agencies.

 At Peel CAS we welcome diversity in adoptive parents - including single parents, all ethnicities and religions, same sex couples, and those with modest incomes.
 People who adopt may be first time parents or already have children.
-They just really love kids and want to welcome a child or youth into their family.
 They want to be someone’s parent and are ready to make that lifelong commitment.

 After you have completed an application and approved to be a potential foster caregiver, the transition to become an adoptive family is one that is carefully planned with the child’s well being in mind.
 Adoptive parents will visit the child frequently to allow the child to get to know the new family and surroundings before actually moving into their home.
 The child and the adoptive family receive support from agency staff as well as the caregiver throughout this emotional time.

 By law, there’s a minimum six-month ‘probation’ period from the time a child moves into their new home until the adoption is completed.
 Depending on the needs of the child and the adoptive family, a longer adjustment period may be necessary.
 When everybody’s ready to complete the adoption, an application is made to the court for an adoption order.
 Once granted, this makes the adoptive parents the child’s legal parents, and the child a legal member of their family.